f32c/f32c/README.md

 # f32c

-f32c is a retargetable 32-bit scalar 5-stage integer processor
-pipeline which can execute subsets of either RISC-V or MIPS instruction sets.
-The core is implemented in parametrized VHDL which permits synthesis with different area / speed tradeoffs, and includes a branch predictor, exception handling control block, and optional direct-mapped caches.
+f32c is a retargetable 32-bit scalar pipelined processor core which can execute subsets of either RISC-V or MIPS instruction sets.
+It is implemented in parametrized VHDL which permits synthesis with different area / speed tradeoffs, and includes a branch predictor, exception handling control block, and optional direct-mapped caches.
 There is no MMU.